lsretailomni/lsmag-two/docs/DEVELOPMENT.md

 1. Install Magento2
 2. Clone lsmag-two somewhere somewhere outside the installation folder of Magento2, for example inside `/var/www/lsmag-two`
+    * We use a [Bitbucket repository](https://bitbucket.org/account/user/lsmag/projects/LM) for version control.
+LS Retail IT is part of this team, so they should be able to give you access
+    * There is also a mirror on the [internal Bitbucket instance](https://bitbucket.lsretail.com/projects/OMNI/repos/lsmag-two/browse), but as this is not reachable from the outside, it cannot be used for pulling from outside servers.
+It also might not be up to date as the mirroring is not automated.
 3. Open composer.json of Magento2 (usually `/var/www/magento/composer.json` or `/srv/magento/composer.json`).
 4. Add path of step 2 to composer repositories: